Plug-in electric vehicles in Singapore: Sales

 As of September 2021, the Tesla Model 3 was the best-selling electric car in Singapore.

+In 2021, there were 2,942 electric vehicles, 0.45 percent of the car population, in Singapore.

 In September 2022, EV registrations were about 19% of all new car registrations.

 By the end of 2022, there were 6,531 electric vehicles registered in Singapore, equivalent to 1% of all vehicles in the country.
 As of May 2023, there were 7,961 electric vehicles registered in Singapore, equivalent to 1.2% of all vehicles in the country.
 BYD overtook Tesla to become the top-selling EV brand in Singapore.

-As of first quarter of 2025, 4,383 electric vehicles were registered in Singapore, comprising 40.2 per cent of total car registrations.
-Of the new electric cars, the top three brands were BYD, Tesla and BMW with 2,183,413 and 361 cars sold respectively.
+By the first quarter of 2025, 4,383 electric vehicles were registered in Singapore, comprising 40.2 per cent of total car registrations.
+Of the new electric cars, the top three brands were BYD (with 2,183 cars sold), Tesla (with 413) and BMW (with 361).

+As of November 2025, there were 46,029 electric vehicles, an increase to seven percent of the car population.
+The first three quarters of the year also saw new electric vehicles registration increased slightly to 43 percent of all car registrations.

 Transit

 In March 2022, there were 60 electric public buses in use with plans to convert half of Singapore’s public bus fleet (5,800 buses in March 2022) to be electric buses by 2030.

 In addition, private bus operators such as Singapore Ducktours will also purchase 3 electric LARC-V vehicles and 10 open-top Wright StreetDeck Electroliner buses.

 Taxis operators of Singapore also planned to have half of Singapore’s taxi fleet (around 15,000 taxis in March 2022) to change to electric taxis by 2030.
 Land Transport Authority had extended the statutory lifespan of electric taxis from 8 to 10 years to let operators recover their investment in electric taxis.